jpedro/jpedro.github.io/random.md

 > if ain't broke don't fix it

 Companies invest considerable time and money to get things off the ground and make them work.
-I'd say even to **barely** make it work.
+I'd say to **barely** make them work.

-Because, drumrol... most projects are completed beyond schedule and over budget.
+Because, drumroll... most projects are completed beyond schedule and over budget.

 As soon as the minimum acceptance is achieved there's zero or negative